-- Eight (8) students (recommended by the Student Government Association) - Eight (8) faculty members selected by the Faculty Senate President and - Eght (8) staff members selected by the Staff Senate President
+- Eight (8) students (recommended by the Student Government Association or Faculty member); - Eight (8) faculty members (recommended by the Faculty Senate President and/or Vice President of Student Affairs or designee); AND - Eight (8) staff members (recommended by the Staff Senate President and/or appointed by the Vice President of Student Affairs or designee).

-Note: There may be up to twelve (12 Alternates who are not used on a regular basis, due to their schedules, but may fill in during emergencies.
+Note: There may be up to twelve (12) Alternates who are not used on a regular basis, due to their schedules, but may fill in during emergencies.